 Query Results Implementation

 DAF Document Metadata based Access queries are expected to return clinical documents as query results.
-These clinical documents may conform to different formats and hence may require additional processing by Query Responder before they can be made available to downstream systems.
+These clinical documents may conform to different formats and hence may require additional processing by Query Requestor before they can be made available to downstream systems.
 To facilitate interoperability between Query Requestors and Query Responders with minimum capabilities the next few sections outline specific requirements for Query Result structures.

 Query Results